 How Processed Are Popular Indian Food Brands?

 Nutrition experts recommend limiting or avoiding ultra-processed foods (UPFs), as they are generally unhealthy.
-Simply put, ultra-processed foods are those that contain ingredients you wouldn’t usually find in a home kitchen — such as maltodextrin or dextrose.
+Simply put, ultra-processed foods are those that contain ingredients you wouldn’t usually find in a home kitchen — such as soy lecithin, maltodextrin or dextrose.

 The NOVA classification system categorizes food products into four groups based on their level of processing: